MicrosoftDocs/azure-docs/articles/virtual-machines/linux/sap-hana-overview-architecture.md

 - Licenses for SUSE Linux Enterprise Server 12 for SAP Applications.

 > [!NOTE]
-> The most current service pack is always installed by Microsoft prior to initial hand-over.
+> The Operating System delivered by Microsoft is not registered with SUSE, nor is it connected with an SMT instance.

 - SUSE Linux Subscription Management Tool (SMT) deployed in Azure on an Azure VM.
 This provides the ability for SAP HANA on Azure (Large Instances) to be registered and respectively updated by SUSE (as there is no internet access within HANA Large Instances data center).
 - Licenses for Red Hat Enterprise Linux 6.7 or 7.2 for SAP HANA.

+> [!NOTE]
+> The Operating System delivered by Microsoft is not registered with Red Hat, nor is it connected to a Red Hat Subscription Manager Instance.

 - Red Hat Subscription Manager deployed in Azure on an Azure VM.
 This provides the ability for SAP HANA on Azure (Large Instances) to be registered and respectively updated by Red Hat (as there is no direct internet access from within the tenant deployed on the Azure Large Instance stamp).
+- Servie and support Contract with the Linux provider that is either implicitely included in the specific Linux version subscription or other service and support contract that is covering the specific Linux version used and that fulfills the criteria of SAP.

 **Database:**